0b01Kenobi/sample/README.md

 # sample
-Anotha one, the first one.
+Anotha one, the second one.